AmitDhavale77/Resnet_hotdog/README.md

-# **Deep Learning Coursework - High Dimensional Classification**
+# **High-Dimensional Image Classification with Custom Neural Network Layers**

 ## **Introduction**
-This coursework explores various deep learning functionalities by implementing key PyTorch neural network operations and designing a deep learning model for a high-dimensional classification problem.
-Through hands-on implementation, you will gain insights into fundamental neural network layers and optimization techniques.
+This project focuses on exploring deep learning functionalities by implementing key PyTorch neural network operations and designing a model for high-dimensional image classification.
+By manually building fundamental neural network layers and optimizing a classifier, the project provides hands-on experience in deep learning.

-## **Intended Project Outcomes**
+## **Objectives**
-- Gain an understanding of the mechanics behind convolutional, pooling, linear, and batch normalization operations.
+- Develop a deep understanding of convolutional, pooling, linear, and batch normalization operations.
-- Be able to implement convolution, pooling, linear, and batch normalization layers from basic building blocks.
+- Implement these layers from basic building blocks using PyTorch.
-- Develop experience in designing, implementing, and optimizing a classifier for a high-dimensional dataset.
+- Design, train, and optimize a neural network for classifying high-dimensional image data.

 ## **Requirements**
 Ensure you have the necessary dependencies installed: